vzordillo/SLICES/README.md

 **Windows-specific:**
 - Binary must be `.exe` extension
-- If using WSL2, use Linux binary instead
+- If using WSL2, use Linux binary instead (WSL2 will use Linux binary from `src/slices/bin/linux/`)
-- Ensure binary is in PATH or in `src/slices/` directory
+- Ensure binary is in `src/slices/bin/windows/` directory

 **Binary compatibility:**
 - Custom XTB binary has specific flags: `noring`, `nooutput`, `nostdout`, `noCN`